microsoft/hlsl-specs/docs/Process.md

 Some features for HLSL expose new hardware capabilities and require years of development before they can be made public.
 For these features we have a fast-track process to incorporate platform-specific and vendor-specific extensions to HLSL as long as they are _conforming extensions_.
+Extension proposals should use the [Extension Template](/proposals/templates/extension-template.md).

 ### Conforming Extensions

 Conforming extensions are language features which do not add new language behavior or syntax.
+They cannot remove or deprecate functionality, and they cannot be breaking changes.
 They can add new builtin function declarations, builtin data types, and attributes as long as the added features do not change the rules of the language.
 All added declarations must be under a namespace, and cannot be under the `hlsl`, `std` or global namespaces which are reserved for core language features.

 #### Extension Attribute Restrictions